Woman sitting on bed with lower back discomfort from back pain that comes and goes

-Back pain that changes from day to day often feels unpredictable.
+Back pain comes and goes?
+Never pin pointing where the pain stems from can feel frustrating.
+If your pain changes from day to day, it can often feel unpredictable.
 One day may feel manageable, while the next brings more noticeable discomfort.
 This pattern can be confusing, but it is not random.

 Pain reflects how the spine responds to stress.
 That response changes based on activity, inflammation, and underlying conditions.
 When those factors shift, symptoms shift as well.
 Understanding this pattern provides insight into what the body is experiencing.